TABLE OF CONTENTS

 For example, consider how this is how it works in the case of displays - row actions:

-- Top Actions: Assign, Unassign, Flip, and Flash.
+2. Top Actions: Assign, Unassign, Flip, Change page and Flash.

-- Layout Configuration: Visual preview with type, dimensions, and page number.
+7. Layout Configuration: Visual preview with type, dimensions, and page number,